lcampillos/medspaner/README.md

 The neural model is [RoBERTA model trained on clinical and EHR data](https://huggingface.co/PlanTL-GOB-ES/bsc-bio-ehr-es), trained by the Barcelona Supercomputing Center, and fine-tuned in clinical trials annotated for different tasks: medical named entity recognition, temporal annotation, annotation of medication drug attributes, and annotation of negation and uncertainty/speculation.

+All trained models for the MedSpaNER tool are available at the [Hugging Face hub](https://huggingface.co/medspaner): [https://huggingface.co/medspaner](https://huggingface.co/medspaner).

 Installation and requirements
 -------------------------